 - 1 teaspoon baking powder

 - In a bowl, combine the cherries, pineapple, pecans and 1 cup flour; set aside.
-In a bowl, cream butter and sugar.
+In a mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each.
 Beat in vanilla.
 Combine baking powder and remaining flour; gradually add to creamed mixture.
 Fold in fruit mixture.

 Originally published as Cherry Pineapple Fruitcake in Country Woman Christmas Annual 2002, p42